Curriculum

 Grammar

-The Shurley Grammar program used in grades 1 – 4 progressively teaches students to understand all the words in a sentence and how they relate to one another.
+The Shurley Grammar program progressively teaches students to understand all the words in a sentence and how they relate to one another.
 Students are taught that each part of speech has a particular function within every sentence.
 Shurley Grammar uses repetition, builds one concept upon another, and teaches students how to perform a critical analysis of entire sentences.
-These skills are foundational for writing with clarity and precision.
+These skills are foundational for communicating with clarity and precision as well as developing foreign language skills.

 Writing